Five Hundred Pounds

 Five Hundred Pounds is an album by Canadian rock band Big Sugar, released in 1993 on Hypnotic Records.
+In 1995, the album was released in the United States as 500 Pounds, with an alternate album cover and an alternate track listing.

+Commercial performance

 Based on Big Sugar's burgeoning reputation as a live band, the album sold 10,000 copies solely by word of mouth before it garnered any significant radio airplay.

-In 1995 the album was released in the United States as 500 Pounds, with an alternate album cover and an alternate track listing.
+The album was certified Gold in Canada in 1999.

+Influence

+Jack White is a fan of Five Hundred Pounds, having bought the album at a Big Sugar concert in Detroit in 1993.
+He has stated that the album is "the best blues-based record to ever come out of Canada."
+White performed "Ride Like Hell" live during his concert in Toronto in 2022 and has continued to perform it live occasionally.